sohumsikdar/Simple-Syscall-Implementation/readme.md

     SYSCALL_DEFINE4(kern_2D_memcpy, float *, MAT1, float *, MAT2, int, ROW, int COL)

-We take the pointers two two float matrices where `MAT1` is the destination matrix and `MAT2` is the source matrix.
+We take the pointers to the two float matrices where `MAT1` is the destination matrix and `MAT2` is the source matrix.
 We create a new matrix of dimensions ROWxCOL in the kernel space to which we then copy the contents of `MAT2` using `copy_from_user` and then we copy it to `MAT1` using `copy_to_user`
 If any of the above are not possible we return `-EFAULT` else return `0` incase of success.